 So, is Carrageenan bad for you?

-As I suggested earlier, to say that Carrageenan is the same as Irish Sea Moss is comparable to saying that high fructose syrup is the same as organic corn.
+As I suggested earlier, to say that Carrageenan is the same as seaweed is comparable to saying that high fructose syrup is the same as organic corn.
 It’s a bit like saying that fresh raspberries are the same as raspberry cordial.